githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 ------

 * **rforall**:
-  It is like `forall` but processing in done in the reverse order
+  It is like `forall` but processing in done in the reverse order.
 * **rexists**:
-  It is like `exists` but processing in done in the reverse order
+  It is like `exists` but processing in done in the reverse order.
 * **rforeach**:
-  It is like `foreach` but processing in done in the reverse order
+  It is like `foreach` but processing in done in the reverse order.

 * **foldr**:
-  It is like `foldl` but processing in done in the reverse order
+  It is like `foldl` but processing in done in the reverse order.

 * **rlistize**:
-  It is for turning a given sequence into a linear list in the reverse order
+  It is for turning a given sequence into a linear list in the reverse order.

 * **rmap_list**:
-  It is like `map_list` but processing in done in the reverse order
+  It is like `map_list` but processing in done in the reverse order.
 * **rmap_rlist**:
-  It is like `map_rlist` but processing in done in the reverse order
+  It is like `map_rlist` but processing in done in the reverse order.

 ------